 Why our reviews are trustworthy

-I have covered winter sports equipment and in particular snowboards and boots here for some time, being that I love everything outdoors and have been boarding and skiing all of my life, including a stint as an instructor.
+I have covered winter sports equipment and in particular snowboards and boots here for some time and being that I love everything outdoors and have been boarding and skiing all of my life, including a stint as an instructor.